This blog may contain affiliate links. Read our disclosure policy for more info.

 If you need a little adventure during your vacation to Colombia, then paragliding is the perfect activity for you.
 Paragliding, for those who don’t know, involves running off a cliff or hill with a parachute strapped to your back.
 You can try this thrilling sport in various areas of Colombia, but the best spots are Medellin and San Gil!

-In Medellin, paragliding is surprisingly cheap – for about $50 USD, you can go paragliding with an experienced instructor and soar above stunning mountain scenery on the outskirts of the city.
+For a day trip from Medellin, paragliding is surprisingly cheap – for about $50 USD, you can go paragliding with an experienced instructor and soar above stunning mountain scenery on the outskirts of the city.
 Or if you have a bigger budget, you may like to do a paragliding experience over waterfalls!

 As I said, another incredible spot to try paragliding in Colombia is in San Gil.
 The landscape surrounding the town is stunning, so it will definitely be a scenic flight!
 Most of the tours from San Gil take you to Chicamocha Canyon (which I’ll go into more detail on below), and if weather conditions are good, you will reach a height of 500 to 2400 meters (1,640 to 7,875 feet)!
 From way up high, you’ll be looking down on the winding Chicamocha River.
 This particular tour is very highly rated and includes transport, photos, and an English-speaking guide – it’s great value for $60 USD!